 The Woodstock celebration went on to receive international media attention and Marvin decided to switch his company from high technology to event production.
 In late 2004, Marvin was asked by the NYS Executive Mansion to participate in planning Governor George Pataki’s annual holiday celebration to benefit the Make-A-Wish Foundation and, in 2006, he created a chocolate event for the State’s official holiday celebration in Albany.
 This is what ultimately let to the creation of The Chocolate Expo.

-Now, The Chocolate Expo has become the largest chocolate event in the entire northeastern United States with spectacular locations including the Maritime Aquarium at Norwalk, Cradle of Aviation Museum and Connecticut Science Center, plus more great locations are being added.
+Now, The Chocolate Expo has become the largest chocolate event in the United States with spectacular locations in the NY/NJ/CT/MA areas, plus more great locations are being added.

 Be sure to join our email list on the Home page of this website for the latest news and information about upcoming Chocolate Expo events.

 Marvin with Woodstock personality Duke Devlin.